ruafozy/absgit/doc/absgit.md

 canonicalised absolute pathname before being passed to Git.
 This enables relative paths and symlinks to work.

+## --path

+Some Git subcommands,
+such as "`git push`",
+don't operate on paths, which renders the above logic useless.
+For situations like this,
+the "`--path`" option is available.
+Its argument is used to determine the values of
+`GIT_DIR` and `GIT_WORK_TREE`.

+Here's an example use in context:

+    vim /home/me/my_project/my_module.rb
+    absgit commit /home/me/my_project/my_module.rb
+    absgit --file /home/me/my_project/my_module.rb push

 ## Options

 `absgit` accepts the `--help` and `--version` options.